Edugeek

 EduGeek.net is a British-based online peer support community and information portal for IT professionals predominantly working in the field of education, operating primarily as an internet forum.
 Founded by Chris Byers and Ric Charlton in 2005, the site now has 2 full-time paid employees the founder, Chris Byers & the webmaster Shaun Garriock.
-As of June 2014 the sites member base exceeds 68,300 users.
+As of January 2025 the sites member base exceeds 109,000 users.

 History

 EduGeek was founded in 2005 by Chris Byers, an IT Systems manager for Lancashire schools in the United Kingdom, who has since become employed with the site full-time.
 During research, he found there was no other website or community that specifically targeted IT professionals that worked in Education.
 The website initially used Dragonfly CMS, although this was found to be too restrictive and the site has since moved onto vBulletin.
-Today, the EduGeek community boasts a member base in excess of 31,000.
+Today, the EduGeek community boasts a member base in excess of 109,000.

 In April 2010, the NAHT released a report looking at the spending behaviours of schools and the way suppliers were taking advantage of them.
 This report was in part based on posts at Edugeek, where some members had provided detailed accounts of how their schools had been ripped off by some suppliers.

 Following the announcement by the UK Government that it was to close Becta, members of EduGeek worked to ensure that the expertise and knowledge available from Becta didn't disappear, transferring it to various new homes on the internet.

-EduGeek has been a regular feature at the BETT show, manning the technical support help point for visitors, staffed by volunteers from its membership.
+EduGeek has been a regular feature at the BETT show, staffed by volunteers from its membership.

 Operation

-The website currently has 3 Administrators and 16 Moderators, who volunteer personal time to contribute to the community.
+The website currently has 3 Administrators and 18 Moderators, who volunteer personal time to contribute to the community.
 To help financially, the site has many sponsors such as Smoothwall and Promethean.
 The site also uses advertisements provided by AdSense to generate income.